Nursing and Midwifery Council: Establishment of NMC

 This structure of the UKCC survived with minor modifications up to April 2002, when the UKCC ceased to exist and its functions were taken over by a new Nursing and Midwifery Council (NMC).
 This was legislated for in the Parliament of the United Kingdom, through the Nursing and Midwifery Order 2001.
 The English National Board was also abolished and its quality assurance function was taken on board by the NMC.
 The other National Boards were also abolished, but new bodies were created in each country to take over their functions.

 Council

 The NMC Council has two key roles: setting the strategic direction for the NMC and overseeing the work of senior NMC staff.

 The Council ensures that the NMC complies with all relevant legislation, including the Nursing and Midwifery Order 2001 and the Charities Act 1993.

-The council is made up of 12 lay and registrant members, including one member from each of the four UK countries.
-They are appointed by the Privy Council.
-Registrant members are from a nursing or midwifery background; lay members are selected for their expertise in various fields and strategic experience.
+The Council is made up of twelve members: six lay people and six nurses or midwives, from England, Northern Ireland, Scotland and Wales, appointed by the Privy Council.
+Members are selected for their expertise in various fields and strategic experience; details of the Council members is published on the NMC website.

-The current Council took office on 1 May 2013.